antoniofractuous/MEAN-stack-angular/README.md

 ![book.js](./images/books-apps-models.png)

-### Accessing the routes with AngularJS
+## Accessing Routes with AngularJS

-AngularJS provides a web framework for creating dynamic views in your web applications.
-In this tutorial, we use AngularJS to connect our web page with Express and perform actions on our book register.
+AngularJS provides a web framework for creating dynamic views in our web applications.
+In this tutorial, we will use AngularJS to connect our web page with Express and perform actions on our book register.

 So we change the directory back to 'Books':